chipsalliance/Caliptra/doc/Caliptra.md

 A combination of mask ROM and HW macros must implement the DICE key derivation and power-on latch, hiding the UDS and only making the CDI-derived signing key visible to firmware.

-The Caliptra UDS is stored in fuses, and is encrypted at rest by an obfuscation secret[^2] known only to the Caliptra ROM.
-Once read by Caliptra ROM at boot, the UDS is then used to derive the IDevID identity.
+The Caliptra UDS is stored as ciphertext in fuses, encrypted at rest by an obfuscation secret[^2] known only to the Caliptra ROM.
+Once read by Caliptra ROM at boot, the decrypted UDS is then used to derive the IDevID identity.

 ### IDevID key